CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/JavkWick/JavkWick.md

 Regretful: "I am ashamed of my past and the people that I hurt"

+## Beliefs/Morality:

+Redemption: There's a spark of good in everyone.
+(Good)

+Creativity: I think creativity is intelligence and having fun.

+Believes in good and evil.

+Doesn't hurt children and the weak.

 ## Goals/Aspirations:

 Find a way to remove the Shard of Darkness that is slowly killing him.